SpinDoctorMRI/SpinDoctor.jl/docs/src/examples/custom_gradient.md

 # Custom gradients

-Here we will consider a custom gradient applie to a sphere geometry.
+Here we will consider a custom gradient applied to a spherical geometry.

 We start by loading SpinDoctor.